 Greet each day with a smile and a confident eyebrow raise that says “I’ll see you one and I’ll raise you one.”
 If the day calls you on your bluff, however, you’re in trouble.

 Take pleasure in ordinary things like punctuation and sand paper.
 Then when extraordinary things don’t happen, like being forgiven for scratching a very special white Camaro that certain people happen to love a lot, you can always count on the ordinary things.

-- Develop a unique, personal style by wearing clothes with fun names, like “romper” or “skivvies.”
-I have no idea what skivvies are, but when I find one, you can bet I’ll be wearing it to work with a bowler hat and cane or something.
+Express your originality by wearing clothes with fun names like “romper” or “skivvies.”
+I have no idea what a skivvy is, but when I find one, you can bet I’ll be wearing it to work with a bowler hat and cane or something.

-- Don’t do things that everyone expects you to do
+6. Don’t do what everyone expects you to do

 So in parting, college grads, you never know what you’re headed for in this crazy life.
 If you fall down or lose your way, stay there for a while, or forever if necessary.
 Because sideways is the direction of the future!
 Sideways, young grads!